Transalations: For a SUMMARY of THE QEP/MQEP RULES , click BELOW.

 An application fee of € 150,00 is due to cover the costs, such as venue charges, certification, jury expense, etc.

-Candidates have to send their fees with a wire transfer directly to the FEP.
-The FEP Bank Data are on the entry form.
+Candidates have to pay their fees through the website by credit card or through a wire transfer directly to the FEP.
 The FEP secretariat will keep tracks of the membership of the candidate and of the payment of the entry fee.
 The registration will be considered only when FEP will receive evidence of the payment of the entry fee made by the candidate.

 Return of QEP & MQEP Prints

 To cover the costs of return transportation of your works to the address indicated on the application form you must enclose proof of an additional fee in the amount of € 60,00.
 ATTENTION: Candidates who don’t pay for this service must in any case withdraw the panels; after 15 days, panels will be removed.

 The Jury will be drawn from delegates nominated annually by the national organisations within their relevant QEP and Master QEP holders, and then selected by the FEP Jury Chairman.

 The decisions of the jury are final and binding.
 No contact with the Jury Chairman or Jury members are allowed before the judging.

 The copyright of all images submitted remains with the copyright holder.
 However the FEP reserves the right to use any of the images submitted, without payment, for display and publicity purposes for this and future FEP awards or projects.
 It is vital that the candidate obtains the permission of the client and/or the copyright holder and any relevant model release forms, where appropriate before submitting the work.

 A minimum of 20 QEP applications or 15 QEP applications + 5 MASTER QEP applications are required to proceed with a first line of judges.
 A second line of judges will be activated when reached a minimum of 40 QEP applications or 35 QEP applications + 5 MASTER QEP applications.